spujadas/elk-docker/docs/index.md

 Elasticsearch's home directory in the image is `/usr/share/elasticsearch`, its [plugin management script](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-plugins.html) (`plugin`) resides in the `bin` subdirectory, and plugins are installed in `plugins`.

-Elasticsearch runs as the user `elasticsearch`.
-To avoid issues with permissions, it is therefore recommended to install Elasticsearch plugins as `elasticsearch`, using the `gosu` command (see below for an example, and references for further details).

 A `Dockerfile` like the following will extend the base image and install Elastic HQ, a management and monitoring plugin for Elasticsearch, using `plugin`.

 	FROM sebp/elk